1jour1vin

 The wines of Saint-Estèphe (Bordeaux): wines with character

 Thanks to ideal climatic and geological conditions, Saint-Estèphe wines are characterized by their solid qualities and robust structure.
 This allows them to age for a very long time while retaining their youthfulness and freshness.
-With a subsoil that is clayier than that of other communal appellations along the river, the wine acquires a distinct character.
+With a subsoil that is clayier than that of the other communal appellations along the river, the wine here acquires a distinct character.

-Characteristics of Saint-Estèphe wines
+Characteristics of Saint-Estèphe Wines

 While they can be enjoyed young, Saint-Estèphe wines are generally best suited for aging (and even long-term aging) thanks to their exceptional aging potential.
 Aging for between 5 and 50 years imparts fruitiness and roundness to them.